Meet the CAPS Staff

 Licensed Psychologist

 Tegan (she/her) is a licensed clinical and sport psychologist, who recently joined CAPS in 2022.
 She has spent her career in college counseling and has a background in working with undergraduate and graduate students in individual (and partner) brief therapy, crisis assessment, and support; working on performance, mental skills, and mental health and wellness with student-athletes; and has led graduate and undergraduate therapy groups.
-Tegan earned her master's degree in Sport Psychology and a doctorate degree in Clinical Psychology.
+Tegan earned her master's degree in Sport Psychology and a doctorate in Clinical Psychology.
 She is also a Certified Mental Performance Consultant (CMPC-AASP) through the Association for Applied Sport Psychology.

 Tegan's approach is supportive, culturally informed, strengths-based, and solution-focused.
 She enjoys collaborating with students to identify and share what they need or want and empower them to head in a direction that feels better through building self-awareness, self-acceptance, and self-confidence.
 She is very excited to be here supporting UC Berkeley students.